rin5um/modbus-security-bridge/README.md

 - Any Modbus write command from unauthorized IP

 ## Attack Demonstration
-Executed attack code from Kali Linux using FC6 to send abnormal values (0 and 60000) at high speed, causing the chemical plant process to fail.
+Executed `attack_test.py` from Kali Linux using FC6 (Write Single Register) to send abnormal values (0 and 65535) at high speed, causing the chemical plant process to fail.

 ## Status
 Work in progress.
 Basic allow/block logic implemented.